Do you immediately think of wine or beer on hearing the word “fermented”?

 - an airtight jar.

-Let’s take a look at some examples of vegetables you can easily ferment at home and how you can use them in your recipes:
+Let’s take a look at a list of vegetables you can easily ferment at home and how you can use them in your recipes:

 Winter is the best season to prepare sauerkraut because you’ll find plenty of fresh cabbages on your nearby farmers’ market stalls.
 Sauerkraut is the perfect side dish for every meat recipe.
 You can also use it instead of lettuce in your sandwiches.
 If you are vegetarian, pair it with the earthy flavor of mushrooms or prepare a fresh salad with raw vegetables and bitter endive or chicory.